 Keep in mind, independence is not so much about living without you as it is about raising a kid who feels confident to try things out, to speak up, to initiate, all the while understanding that you (or a caregiver proxy) are there for her when she truly needs you.

 Resist temptations to tell your children you’ll step in if things aren’t going their way.
 They should know that they’re supported, but be careful of giving them an ‘easy out.’
 Our camper friends shared that the children whose parents tell them they’ll pick them up if they’re unhappy are the ones that get picked up.
 At daycare or nursery school, kids should learn that they can speak to their teacher if they need help or are feeling sad.
-The first line of response isn’t to “call mommy to be picked up.”
+The first line of response isn’t to “call mommy or daddy to be picked up.”